unifiedjs/unified-args/readme.md

 Whether to write a processed file to **stdout**(4).

 *   **Default**: off if [`--output`][output] or [`--watch`][watch] are given,
-    or if multiple files are processed
+    or if multiple files could be processed
 *   **Engine**: [`out`][engine-out]

 ### `--color`